jaeoh2/self-driving-car-nd/CarND-Vehicle-Detection-P5/README.md

 1. Sliding windows and find the vehicle detected region
 1. Make the heat-map and eliminate false positives

 We took the unique features from images of vehicle and non-vehicle  using feature extraction method(hog, color histogram and binned color) and combined it.
 After got features we trained linear support vector classifier.
 The parameters tuned by several tests results.
 Instead of using sliding window approach, define a single function that can extract features using hog sub-sampling and make predictions directly.
 We can reduced the false positives using heat-map and overlay threshold methods.
-And we will integrate a heat map over several frames of video, to get more robust result, such that areas of multiple detections get "hot", while transient false positives stay "cool". we can then vehicle detection program robust on false positives.
+And we will integrate a heat map over several frames of video, to get more robust result, such that areas of multiple detections get "hot", while transient false positives stay "cool". we can get vehicle detection program robust on false positives.

 ### issues
 1. Still we have false-positives.